donlagic-azur/numcalc-schoen-supplement/README.txt

-This repository complements the paper
+This repository supplements the paper
 "Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds" by Azur Đonlagić.